 UPDATE: Okay, I lied.
 Or totally flaked.
 Or I just need sleep.
 Probably the latter.
 I actually didn’t use my spiralizer for this recipe.
 Whoops!
 Temporary memory lapse.
 I’m back now.
 I shredded the sweet potato in my food processor which takes literally 20 seconds.
 Either method would work though.
 Maybe I just had this cute picture in my mind when I wrote that I spiralized the sweet potatoes…

-As I always do when I’m watching the calories, I used a super sharp cheddar cheese — you get the most bang for your buck that way.
+As I always do when I’m watching the calories, I use a super sharp cheddar cheese — you get the most bang for your buck that way.
+That is, you don’t have to use as much cheese to add tons of flavor.
 And spinach.
 I put spinach in pretty much everything I can.

 Tools used for this recipe: